 - For light-colored leather straps, minimize direct contact with dark-colored clothing, as color transfer may occur.

-- If you find flaking, cracking, or if the surface feels dry or hard, or if the leather has been soaked, you should treat the dry strap with leather balm suitable for vegetable tanned leather.
-Note that leather shoe cream is not suitable for this purpose.
+- If you find flaking, cracking, or the surface feels dry or stiff, or if the leather has been soaked, you should treat the dry strap with leather balm suitable for vegetable-tanned leather.
+Note that leather shoe cream is not ideal for this purpose.
 The leather balm will change the color of the strap, but this is part of normal aging.

 Woven textile straps

 Suunto Explore style textile straps are made of high-quality woven polyamide, and they are durable in use.
-Textile straps are ideal for outdoor sports and activities where the watch is worn over a sleeve since the material is very abrasion resistant.
+Textile straps are ideal for outdoor sports and activities where the watch is worn over a sleeve since the material is abrasion-resistant.
 Textile straps also look good in everyday wear.

 Unlike the leather straps, polyamide straps don't mind if they get wet, but for the heaviest training or swimming, you should choose a silicone strap as it dries faster.
 Since polyamide straps are non-elastic, it may be difficult to tighten the strap enough for accurate wrist heart rate readings, and therefore a silicone strap is a better choice for measuring heart rate from the wrist.

-- Like other textiles worn by you, your strap should be washed regularly with lukewarm water and mild soap.
+- Like other textiles, you should wash your strap regularly with lukewarm water and mild soap.